superhe11/SpotifyLyrics/README.md

 spicetify apply
 ```

+#Very Important note
+Server is running on port 3000, if you need to change that, adjust line 4 (lyrics.js) and line 6 (server.js)

 ## Important note
 I am using lyrics.ovh API, that has many, but not all songs.
 This method is very fast (<1sec)